 The term "intersect" means to meet, cross, or overlap.

-lines, rays, line segments
+Lines, rays, line segments

-other geometric figures
+Other geometric figures

 It is also possible for sets to intersect or share common elements.
-The Venn diagram below shows the intersection of multiples of 2 and 3 within the set of whole numbers from 1 to 12.
+The Venn diagram below shows the intersection of multiples of 2 and multiples of 3 within the set of whole numbers from 1 to 12.